 Traditional risk and reputation management models, protocols and procedures are largely ineffective in today’s real-time environment, leading to poor quality analysis, decision-making and public-facing meltdowns.

-Drawing on best practice case studies and examples, Charlie Pownall’s Social Media Risk & Reputation Management workshop sets out a strategic framework and must-have policies, procedures and tools for organisations to understand, mitigate and, when they occur, manage online reputation risks more effectively.
+Drawing on best practice case studies and examples, Charlie Pownall’s Social Media Risk & Reputation Management workshop sets out a strategic framework and must-have policies, procedures and tools for organisations to understand, mitigate and, when they occur, manage social media-based reputational risks more effectively.

 - To reduce the likelihood of online reputation risks harming your organisation